 Wanting to join in the fun?
 See some great ideas below on how to include height into your play space, even if you don’t have a large budget!

 There is a whole vista of play tower options available to designers.
 Correctly designed, play towers look great and provide enough play value to occupy children for long periods of time.
 The height and bulk of these towers has a strong presence in the landscape that can be seen from a distance, and can provide striking views of the surroundings.
 Even with small budgets, towers can still be created simply by using linear vertical infill cladding and cosmetic exterior peaks or roofs.

 The play space in Zuccoli Estate, Darwin includes a tower that stands at around 6 metres tall, with a slide extending from the top platform.

 Rope structures are a great option if a designer is attempting to add some height to their space; they are both visually appealing and provide the climbing play element in a safe way.
 While other static playground equipment provides enormous play value, no equipment allows children to climb so freely and high as rope structures do.
-Some of these structures, like the K2 Centre Mast Structure, stand up to 9.3 metres high!
+Some of these structures, like the 6.0 Activity Net Centre, stand up to 6 metres high!